vicky-nike/IEX-Data-Extraction/README.md

 ![Image](image/github.jpg "Zip file overview")

-Extract the zip file to a folder.
+Extract the zip file into a folder.

 In the zip file, these are the folder and files